Haven't posted on here for a while, but thought I would come on to give my thoughts on events over the last few weeks…

 7 Posted 25/05/2026 at 11:24:37

 Moyes is the master of square pegs in round holes, he has plenty of history.
-The revert to type of dithering Dave who sets out not to lose had cost us big time.
+The reversion to type of Dithering Dave who sets out not to lose has cost us big time.

-And dont get me started on Angus Kinnears comments and Moyes post game shite.
+And don't get me started on Angus Kinnear's comments and Moyes's post-game shite.

-A message to TFG, “we, the supporters of the greatest club in the world want our Everton back.
-We want a team that puts everything into winning and leaves nothing in the pitch.
+A message to TFG: “We, the supporters of the greatest club in the world, want our Everton back.
+We want a team that puts everything into winning and leaves nothing on the pitch.
 Nothing else is good enough.
-So pull your fucking finger out and get it sorted now before the summer so we can rebuild with a manager befitting of Everton Football Club”.
-NSNO.
+So pull your fucking finger out and get it sorted now before the summer so we can rebuild with a manager befitting of Everton Football Club.”

 8 Posted 25/05/2026 at 11:31:28

-22 years ago I made the horrid 4 hour journey to take up my season ticket seat in the paddock when in similar fashion to this season he threw in the towel then.
-We lost four on the bounce then, witnessing absolute garbage being beaten at home to Mark Hughes Blackburn and Allardyces Bolton, together with away defeats at City and Wolves.
+We lost four on the bounce then, witnessing absolute garbage, being beaten at home by Mark Hughes's Blackburn Rovers and Allardyce's Bolton Wanderers, together with away defeats at Man City and Wolves.

 9 Posted 25/05/2026 at 11:39:15